How often will the Uniform CPA Exam be given?

 Do I need to take all unpassed sections at the same time?

-No, you may take each exam section individually, and in any order, during each testing window.
-However, you may not retake a failed exam section within the same testing window.
+No, you may take each exam section individually, and in any order.

 Where can I get additional information about the Uniform CPA Exam?